 - Evaluate the terrain to determine what accessories and attachments are needed to properly and safely perform the job.
 Use only accessories and attachments approved by the manufacturer. - Wear appropriate clothing including a hard hat, safety glasses, and hearing protection.
 Tie back long hair, remove loose clothing or jewelry that may get tangled in moving parts. - Inspect the area where the equipment is to be used and remove all objects such as rocks, toys, etc. which can be thrown by the unit. - Use extra care when handling gasoline or other fuels.
-They are flammable and vapors are explosive. - · Allow engine to cool down before fueling. - 1.
+They are flammable and vapors are explosive. - Allow engine to cool before fueling. - 1.
 Use only an approved container. - 2.
 Never remove the fuel cap or add fuel when the engine is running.
-Do not smoke. - 3.
-Never add fuel or drain fuel from the unit while it is indoors. - Check that the operator's presence controls, safety switches, and shields are attached and functioning properly.
-DO NOT operate unless they are functioning properly.
+Do not smoke.

+- Never add fuel or drain fuel from the unit while it is indoors. - Check that the safety switches and shields are attached and functioning properly.
+Do NOT operate unless they are functioning properly.